TABLE OF CONTENTS

 Baby Food Allergies: How Can You Tell?

-When introducing solids to a baby, it is important to consider food allergies.
+It is important to consider food allergies when introducing solids in a safe way.
 Allergies to baby food are not always obvious - the signs can be subtle and easily mistaken for something else.

 There are a few common symptoms that may indicate a food allergy: